 Joe, as he was known, turned down several huge bids from overseas bidders for his vast art collection and sold it instead to the Kenya government at a concessionary rate.
 He specifically stipulated that the collection would be preserved at his Muthaiga home, which would be expanded to become the Murumbi Institute of African Studies, with a library, hostel and kitchen.

-Unfortunately, unknown to him, the government sub-divided the land and allocated it to developers.
-It is said that he never recovered from the shock he experienced when he visited the site, only to find developers turning it into private real estate.
+Unfortunately, unknown to him, the government subdivided the land and allocated it to developers.
+Some accounts say that he never recovered from the shock he experienced when he visited the site, only to find developers turning it into private real estate.
 He slipped away on June 22 1990, after suffering a heart attack and died shortly after.
 His wife, Sheila, followed thereafter in October 2000.
-The 2 are buried by each other’s side outside the City Park cemetery.
+The two lie buried by each other’s side outside the City Park cemetery.

 A USD 50,000 Ford Foundation grant was to, later in the ’80s, facilitate the Murumbi Trust’s quest to restore, interpret, preserve and label the unique, historic collection of political, artistic, textile, material and cultural artefacts, now displayed in permanent glass showcases.
 The new gallery allows locals and visitors to Kenya to learn about and experience the continent’s array of creative and cultural diversity.

 The National Archives department has set up a library containing some of the 8,000 ‘rare books’ (those published before 1900) entrusted to them upon the death of Joseph Murumbi.

 Murumbi went on to co-found African Heritage with Alan Donovan which became the largest Pan-African art gallery on the continent.